cfo8473/Disaccord/README.md

 <p align="center">
   <img src="https://github.com/cfo8473/Disaccord/blob/master/disaccordanim.gif">
 </p>
-Disaccord is an application clone of the popular web chatting service Discord.
+Disaccord is a single-page application clone of the popular web chatting service Discord.
 The chat application is created using Rails and React providing the main text-communication based functions you would expect from Discord (servers, channels, private messages complete with users and roles.)

 ## Technologies

 This application was created using <b>Ruby, Rails, React, JavaScript</b> and <b>PostGresQL</b>

+## How Disaccord works

+Disaccord takes advantage of the PostGreSQL database to handle information tables which are then called by the front-end using two main objects: users and messages.
+Each user is an entity which has the following: `ID, username, password_digest, session_token` and `email`.
+Each message has an `author_id` which will link it to an individual user and a `channel_id` which will link it to the Channels table.

+The channels and servers will hold both users and messages through a polymorphic association table `memberships` which will store both `type` and `id`.

 ## Features